27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression

 4. The complainant and respondent shall be allowed access to any evidence presented during any disciplinary hearing or other proceeding during the disciplinary process.

-5. The Title IX Coordinator shall be appointed as the parties’ contact person for any questions or assistance during the disciplinary process.
+5. IE&C shall be appointed as the parties’ contact for any questions or assistance during the disciplinary process.

 8. The hearing officer or chair of the hearing committee shall control the procedures of the hearing with due consideration given to the complainant’s and respondent’s requests related to procedures such as, but not limited to, limitations on cross-examinations, recesses so they may consult with their advisors, and scheduling of hearings.
 Except as required by applicable law, the hearing officer or chair of the hearing committee shall conduct the proceedings in a manner that does not allow the respondent or the complainant to directly question each other or any witness during the proceeding.